speeduino/Ardu-Stim/README.md

 Simply open the `ardustim` sub-folder in PlatformIO or the Arduino IDE and it should compile up.

-Intended hardware platform is the Arduino Nano or Diecimila.
+Intended hardware platform is the Arduino Nano or Uno.

 ## Installing GUI from Source